onpage-dev/op-media-downloader/README.md

 # [On Page ® Media Downloader](https://app.onpage.it/#/help/advanced-tools/on-page-media-downloader/)

-This program allows to download all files from a given project using an [API Token](https://app.onpage.it/#/help/advanced-tools/token-api-k).
+A desktop app to download all media files from an On Page project using an [API Token](https://app.onpage.it/#/help/advanced-tools/token-api-k).

+## Highlights

+- Sync project media via API token
+- Download media to a local target folder
+- Keep or remove previously downloaded files
+- Resolve filename conflicts before downloading
+- Pause / stop running downloads

 ## Usage

-To start, add a new project:
+1. Add a new project:

-- Name: used to identify the project;
-- Api Token: used to fetch data from On Page, if a View is applied to the token then only the visible data will be donwloaded;
+   - Name — display name for the project
+   - API Token — token used to fetch files (respects token view filters if applied)
-- Target Folder: location where all the files will be downloaded
+   - Target Folder — where files are saved
-- Keep old local files: This options lets you keep onld files that were removed from On Page but downloaded previously.
-  - WARNING It is recommended to keep this option off as it can create conflicts for files with the same name while downloading the data.
+   - Keep old local files — when enabled, previously downloaded files not present remotely are kept (use with caution as it can create conflicts between new and old files with the same name)

-Once you create a project you'll be able to perform 4 actions:

-- Sync: fetches data from On Page to check if new files needs to be downloaded;
-  - Once sync is finished if there are different files with the same name you'll be presented with a modal containing a list with all conflicts.
-You'll be able to resolve them and reload or just keep downloading
-    - WARNING If you choose to continue while having conflicts only the first file for each name will be downloaded
+2. Actions available per project:
+   - Sync — compares remote files and prepares downloads; shows conflict modal if duplicate names exist
+   - Download — starts downloading synced files
-  - After starting the download you'll be able to stop it at any given time by clicking Stop download, the process will be stopped as soon as possible.
+   - Stop download — stops the active download process as soon as possible
-- Edit: lets you change every option defined during creation;
+   - Edit — modify project settings
-- Delete: deletes the project and optionally all the folders and files related to it;
+   - Delete — remove project and optionally local files
-- Open Folder: opens the folder defined during creation;
+   - Open Folder — open target folder in OS file explorer

-# Develop
+Notes:

+- If you continue with unresolved conflicts only the first file for each conflicting name will be downloaded.
+- Prefer disabling "Keep old local files" to avoid conflicts.

+## Quick start

+Prerequisites:

+- Node.js (LTS) and Yarn
+- Electron build dependencies (platform specific)

+Install and run in development:

 ```bash
 git clone https://github.com/onpage-dev/op-media-downloader.git